 It allows you to apply a password policy when protecting document signing or viewing.

 Specify a password strength.

-You can restrict number of attempts signers are allowed to validate their identity before cancelling the agreement.
+You can restrict the number of attempts signers are allowed to validate their identity before canceling the agreement.

 Using Adobe Document Cloud APIs to access user data requires OAuth Tokens.

 You can create an integration key if you have a legacy application that does not support OAuth.

 If you do not see the link to create an integration key, contact Support.